Best Credit Card for Uber Eats in 2026: Earn Rates and Amex Uber Cash

 Chase Sapphire Preferred and Reserve earn 3x on dining at Uber Eats.
 There's no Uber-specific cash credit on Chase cards — that's an Amex feature.
 But 3x at ~2¢ per point equals 6% back, which is competitive without the need to manage monthly credits.

 Chase also offers DashPass (for DoorDash) as a Sapphire benefit, but no equivalent for Uber Eats.
-If you primarily use Uber Eats and don't have DoorDash preference, Amex Gold's combination of 4x dining + Uber Cash is the better setup.
+If you primarily use Uber Eats, compare the total usable Gold benefits and annual fee with a lower-cost dining card.
+Do not value Uber Cash at face value if you would not otherwise make the monthly order.

 No Annual Fee Option: Chase Freedom